thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 ## Introduction

-At my workplace we use vSphere and vRealize to provide virtual machines to students for labs, assignments and exams.
+At my workplace, we use vSphere and vRealize to provide virtual machines to students for labs, assignments, and exams.
 Since we are using VMs in this many areas, it means that is a high overhead of managing numerous VMs.
 Think of having a class of 50 students, with approximately 3-6 VMs per course... resulting in large numbers of VMs to manage!
 I have PowerCLI scripts to perform many tasks on vSphere, yet had no solution to managing vRealize deployments or blueprints directly.
 That was until I read [How to script a vRealize Automation 7 REST API request](http://www.vmtocloud.com/how-to-script-a-vrealize-automation-7-rest-api-request/), by Ryan Kelly.
 His vRealize Automation scripts were written in BASH...
 However, I wanted to use PowerShell.
 This is primarily due to my heavy use of the PowerCLI tool to manage vSphere, which is only available on Windows PowerShell.

 This post goes into detail about how to write a PowerShell script to automate connection to the vRealize Automation REST API.
 This post finishes with the most simple task, to list the names of any vRealize deployments that the user has access to.
 The post has the following prerequisites:

 - An account with access to a vRealize server
 - Windows PowerShell

-In addition, I have started add PowerShell scripts and modules to my [vSphereScripts ](https://github.com/thomaslaurenson/vSphereScripts) repository on GitHub.
-Like the currently available vSphere scripts, these are targeted to automated management of virtual machines.
+In addition, I have started to add PowerShell scripts and modules to my [vSphereScripts ](https://github.com/thomaslaurenson/vSphereScripts) repository on GitHub.
+Like the currently available vSphere scripts, these are targeted to automate management of virtual machines.

 ## vRealize Automation 7 REST API Request Using PowerShell